 Keith Fox, chairman

-Keith Fox is president of McGraw-Hill Construction.
-In this capacity, he leads an organization dedicated to serving design and construction professionals, government agencies, industry associations and adjacent market professionals, through its unique portfolio of business data and intelligence, and media offerings.
-Keith currently serves on the boards of the National Building Museum, New York University’s Center for Publishing Media and E-builder.
+Keith Fox is CEO of Phaidon Press.
+He currently serves on the boards of the National Building Museum, New York University’s Center for Publishing Media and E-builder.

 Christopher Tepper, co-founder

 Chris is currently the Director of Development and Capital Markets for Jamestown Properties at Industry City in Sunset Park, Brooklyn.
 He previously worked at the Brooklyn Navy Yard Development Corporation and the New York City Economic Development Corporation.

 Paul Kelterborn, co-founder

 Paul works as a Manager for Creative & Marketing for Jamestown Properties.
 His prior experience includes working at the Municipal Art Society of New York and in business development for architecture and urban design firms.
 He also co-founded the Hudson River Powerhouse Group.

 John Tantillo, treasurer